Linkanblomman/Fight_recognition/README.md

 1. Choose a notebook from Github
 2. Press the ![Colab button](/images/colab_button.jpg) button then run it

+**NOTE!**
+In order to access downloaded [prerequisite files](https://drive.google.com/drive/folders/1WjIz8hxNFJ8o88f0j7zgecP69w7ks4U2?usp=sharing), Google drive need to be mounted ("*Mount Drive*") in Colab.
+Also the path to the downloaded files need to be changed (current example path in colab notebooks: "/content/drive/My Drive/Colab_Notebooks/fight_recognition/")

 ---
 For more pre-trained models go to [3D-ResNets-PyTorch](https://github.com/kenshohara/3D-ResNets-PyTorch) and then download from [Google Drive](https://drive.google.com/drive/folders/1xbYbZ7rpyjftI_KCk6YuL-XrfQDz7Yd4)